ecadlabs/signatory/docs/azure.md

 ## Generate a key in Azures HSM

+You can generate a key pair within the HSM.

+*WARNING*

-You can generate a key pair within the HSM. *WARNING* This key is not exportable, so you do not have portability.
-If you use this private key, you are locked into using Azure for all signing operations.
-This might be good in some aspects, such as surety, plausible deniability, etc. but your if you loose access to your Azure account, you loose access to your key.
-PROCEED WITH CAUTION.
+This key is not exportable, so you do not have portability.
+If you use a private key generated by the Azure HSM, you are locked into using Azure for all signing operations.
+This might be good in some aspects, such as surety, plausible deniability, etc. but your if you loose access to your Azure account, or accidentally delete you Key Vault you loose access to your key and any assets assocaited with your account.

+*PROCEED WITH CAUTION*.
 We recommend to use this approach only for testing.

+To generate a new key in the HSM, you use the command below.
+You can choose to type of Tezos address by specifing the curve to use.

+* `--curve P-256` will generate a `tz3` address
+* `--curve P-256K` will generate a `tz2` address

 ```
 az keyvault key create --name sigtestkey2 --vault-name sigtest2 --protection hsm --kty EC-HSM --curve P-256